 - Mullerian syndrome

-Family history of testicular cancer also puts the patient at a significantly high risk of developing testicular tumors.
-Incidence is low only 2% and is seen in first-line family members,emphasizing the importance of a genetic component in the condition.
+A family history of testicular cancer also puts the patient at a significantly higher risk of developing testicular tumors.
+Incidence is low (only 2%) and is seen in first-line family members, emphasizing the importance of a genetic component in the condition.

-Patients with history of male factor infertility have 3 timesmore chances of developing testicular cancer.
+Patients with a history of male factor infertility have a three-fold higher risk of developing testicular cancer.

 Exposure to diethylstilbestrol has been linked to cryptorchidism, which as we pointed above increases the risk of testicular cancer.

-Activities those increase the temperature in scrotal region like horse riding, bike riding, putting tight jeans, increase the risk for testicular cancer.
-Local trauma may also be one of the causes of high risk.
+Activities that increase the temperature in the scrotal region, like horse riding, bike riding, and wearing tight clothing, increase the risk for testicular cancer.
+Local trauma may also increase the risk.

 Pathophysiology of Testicular Cancer

 The exact cause of testicular cancer is unknown.
-Genetic testing in sporadic cases of testicular cancer revealed a common abnormality in chromosome 12p, emphasizing the important role of this region for the regulation of germ cells.
-Family history of testicular cancer also puts the patient at an increased risk of developing a testicular germ cell tumor, further emphasizing the role of genetics.
+Genetic testing in sporadic cases of testicular cancer revealed a common abnormality in chromosome 12p, emphasizing this region’s role in regulating germ cells.
+A family history of testicular cancer also puts the patient at an increased risk of developing a testicular germ cell tumor, further emphasizing the role of genetics.

-For germ cell tumors to occur in the testis, it is hypothesized that fetal gonocytes should be the first present in the growing testis.
-These gonocytes do not differentiate into spermatogonia and they retain their ability to divide and grow.
+One hypothesis states that fetal gonocytes should be present in the growing testis for germ cell tumors to occur.
+These gonocytes do not differentiate into spermatogonia, and they retain their ability to divide and grow.
 Eventually, during puberty, gonadotropin stimulation facilitates the invasive growth of these immature cells and tumor forms.

-It is also hypothesized that these germ cell tumors are still not completely malignant and a multistep process that involves the duplication of chromosome 12p usually occurs, which leads to malignant transformation.
-Cyclin D2 gene, which is located on chromosome 12p, has been found to be over-expressed in testicular cancer.
+Another hypothesis states that these germ cell tumors are still not completely malignant, and a multistep process involving the duplication of chromosome 12p usually occurs, leading to malignant transformation.
+Cyclin D2 gene, which is located on chromosome 12p, is over-expressed in testicular cancer.